markjprice/chatgpt-vb/docs/bonus/beyond/README.md

 ## What makes each one distinct

 Anthropic built Claude with a focus on writing quality and careful, step-by-step reasoning.
-Claude includes **Projects**, a workspace that keeps files and instructions together for one ongoing piece of work, and **Artifacts**, a side panel where Claude builds a document, spreadsheet, or piece of code you can review and revise without losing the surrounding conversation.
-Anthropic also sells **Claude Code**, a separate product for programmers who want an AI assistant inside their coding tools.
 Anthropic markets Claude heavily toward professional and enterprise use, and its writing and reasoning quality reflect that focus.
+In the past year, Anthropic overtook OpenAI in market valuation due to its success in selling to the corporate market, led by Claude Code for software developers.
+OpenAI has spent the past six months racing to catch up, matching Claude feature-for-feature and trying to undercut them on cost.

 OpenAI built ChatGPT for the broadest possible audience.
-It reaches more consumers than any other AI assistant, supports the widest range of input and output types in one place (text, images, voice, and more), and sits inside the largest outside ecosystem of any assistant: custom GPTs built by other users, third-party plugins, and apps that connect to ChatGPT directly.
-If you want an AI assistant with the most built-in features and the most existing tools built around it, ChatGPT remains the safer default.
+It reaches more consumers than any other AI assistant (OpenAI recently claimed over 1 billion weekly active users), supports the widest range of input and output types in one place (text, images, voice, and more), and sits inside the largest outside ecosystem of any assistant.
+It has abandoned distracting products like Sora (AI-generated video) to refocus on enterprise markets like Anthropic does.
+If you want an AI assistant with the most built-in features and the most existing tools built around it, ChatGPT remains a safe default.

 ## Same idea, different name